Gaomei Lighthouse

 The Gaomei Lighthouse (高美燈塔 (高美灯塔, Gāoměi Dēngtǎ)) is a defunct lighthouse in Qingshui District, Taichung, Taiwan.

 History

 The lighthouse was originally built in 1967, but ceased operations in 1982 when its lighting equipment was moved to the lighthouse at the Port of Taichung.
 Years later, it underwent renovation led by the Maritime and Port Bureau and was officially opened to tourists on 27 September 2014.
 It is currently managed by the Ministry of Transportation and Communications.

 Architecture

 Built with steel-reinforced concrete, the lighthouse stands at a height of 34 m.

 Transportation

-The lighthouse is accessible west from Taichung Port Station of Taiwan Railways.
+The lighthouse is accessible west from Taichung Port Station of Taiwan Railway.